NASA-NJU/UNISON-for-ns-3/README.md

 > If you want to get `-O3` optimized build and discard all log outputs, please add `-d optimized` arguments.

 The `--enable-mtp` option will enable multi-threaded parallelization.
-You can verify UNISON is enabled by checking whether `Multithreaded Simulation : ON` appears in the optional feature list.
+You can verify Unison is enabled by checking whether `Multithreaded Simulation : ON` appears in the optional feature list.

 Now, let's build and run a DCTCP example with default sequential simulation and parallel simulation (using 4 threads) respectively: